Skip to content ↓

 Cash Payments

-1. The Trust should not accept payments if the cash sums exceed £1,000 unless it has been approved by either the Academy Lead, CFO or the MLRO.
+1. The Trust should not accept payments if the cash sums exceed £1,000 unless it has been approved by either the Academy Lead, DCEO or the MLRO.

 Record Keeping